Loading...

 Add Healthy Fats

-Include a small handful of almonds or a few slices of avocado alongside the bar.
-Healthy fats can also slow the absorption of sugars.
+Include a small serving of healthy fats like a handful of almonds or a few slices of avocado.
+This can slow digestion and help control blood sugar levels.

 Stay Hydrated